Skip to content

 Applicant type

-The primary pathway to Computer Engineering is through direct admission as a freshman.
-If you want to major in computer science, be sure to list it as your first-choice major on the freshman application.
+The primary pathway to Computer Engineering is through direct admission as a first-year student.
+If you want to major in computer science, be sure to list it as your first-choice major on the first-year application.

 Preparation for the major is a factor in transfer admission.